Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 ### Click Here | [Direct link to download](https://github.com/Redtash1/ComfyUI-Windows-Intel-GPUs/releases/download/v0.2.1/ComfyUI_Windows_Intel_Portable.7z)

-Simply download, extract with [7-Zip](https://7-zip.org) and run.
-Make sure you put your Stable Diffusion checkpoints/models (the huge ckpt/safetensors files) in: ComfyUI\models\checkpoints
+Once downloaded from link above make a folder that you want to extract with [7-Zip](https://7-zip.org) into, remember once you start installing stuff you can't move the folder.
+Make sure you put your ComfyUI checkpoints/models (the huge ckpt/safetensors files) in: ComfyUI\models\checkpoints folder.

 If you have trouble extracting it, right click the file -> properties -> unblock

 ## Run in this order:

 1. Run 1st Intel Driver Install.bat

    This uninstalls all the Nvidia Drivers and installs all the Intel Drivers and Dependencies from the requirements.txt file.